 Security services, combined with effective community policing and relations, are imperative to providing a safe environment and improving the quality of life on and around the campus.
-The Security Services

-Unit is responsible for security officer management of our contracted security partner, AlliedUniversal Security.
+The Security Services Unit is responsible for security officer management of our contracted security partner, AlliedUniversal Security.

-The security officer force is comprised of 138 officers assigned to the University City Campus and 28 officers assigned to the Queen Lane Campus and Center City Campus.
+The security officer force is comprised of officers assigned to the University City Campus, Queen Lane Campus and Center City Campus.